dpkoenig/GNBT120/Labs/Week_7/Lab_12.md

 **Do the above step for both the IMB211 and the R500 files**

-Then to start IGV, type `igv` at the Linux command line.

 ### Prepare the genome reference files for IGV to use

+**Use rsync to copy the bam files and there indexes onto your computer.**

 By default IGV starts with the human genome.
 It has a number of built-in genomes, but does not include _B. rapa_.
 We must upload it ourselves.

 #### load the genome fasta
+**Use rsync to copy Brapa_gene_v1.5.gff and BrapaV1.5_chrom_only.fa onto your computer.
+These files are from Assignment_5**

+Select `BrapaV1.5_chrom_only.fa` located in input/Brapa_reference of your Assignment 6 repository

 In IGV, click on `Genomes > Load Genome from File` (it may take a few seconds for the file select window to open)

-Select `BrapaV1.5_chrom_only.fa` located in input/Brapa_reference of your Assignment 9 repository

 #### load the gff

 In IGV, click on `File > Load from File`

-Select `Brapa_gene_v1.5.gff` located in input/Brapa_reference of your Assignment 9 repository
+Select `Brapa_gene_v1.5.gff` located in input/Brapa_reference of your Assignment 6 repository

 ### Load some tracks